 - funding and asset and liability mismatch risk the Trustee addresses this through the asset allocation strategy to invest in a buy-in policy as advised by the Section's Investment and Risk Transfer Advisors and Section Actuary.
-In addition, for the true-up premium adjustment through the gilt and index-linked gilt portfolio which is subject to periodic actuarial and investment review. - credit risk As the majority of the Section's assets are invested in the buy-in policy with Standard Life, the Section is exposed to the risk of insolvency and default on the policy.
-As noted, Standard Life is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and Prudential Regulatory Authority and is subject to regulatory solvency requirements.
+Note that a 'Section Actuary' is a qualified actuarial advisor that is appointed by the Trustee to oversee the financial and regulatory obligations of the Scheme. - credit risk As the majority of the Section's assets are invested in the buy-in policy with Standard Life, the Section is exposed to the risk of insolvency and default on the policy.
+As noted, Standard Life is authorised and regulated by the Prudential Regulation Authority, and further regulated by the Financial Conduct Authority, and is subject to regulatory solvency requirements.
 In addition, the buy-in policy is covered under the Financial Services Compensation Scheme ("FSCS"), protecting 100% of an individual's pension pot with an insurer, as long as the regulatory environment and FSCS can be relied on.

-The residual assets are invested in cash, money market instruments and UK government bonds ("gilts") and as such have minimal credit risk;
+The residual assets are invested in cash and money market instruments and as such have minimal credit risk.